maxxiimo/the-front-end-manifesto/chp8-device-detection.md

 ### Mime Types

-Now that we have Mobvious set up, here is how we will use it.
+Now that we have Mobvious set up, here is how we will use it...

 To begin we will add a bit of [Ryan Bates mobile solution][Ryan Bates] to our Mobvious implementation.
 Part of his solution creates a new mime type, `:mobile`, and uses a `before_filter` to test if an incoming request is mobile.
 If true, the `before_filter` sets the mime type to `:mobile` and only files named with the `.mobile.haml` extension are served.